 Given available data, the impact on the commercial fishing industry of extending slow speed zones in the Pine Island-Estero Bay area cannot be quantified.
 The designation will likely affect commercial fishermen by way of added travel time, which can result in an economic impact.
 Some of the 27 active permit holders with speed limit exemptions are commercial fishermen.
-According to one commercial mullet fisherman with a State permit, the exemption is worthless to him.
-The State's permit exempts him from the speed zones restrictions in Matlacha Pass; however, the schools of mullet which he targets are primarily in the Caloosahatchee River, an area where he cannot get an exemption because of the Caloosahatchee River Manatee Refuge established in 2003.
-Nevertheless, because a manatee refuge designation will not prohibit any commercial fishing activity and because there is a channel available for boats to travel up to 25 miles per hour in the affected areas, the Service believes that it is unlikely that the proposed rule will result in a significant economic impact on the commercial fishing industry.
-It is important to note that, in 2001, the total annual value of potentially affected fisheries was approximately \$8.3 million (2001\$); this figure represents the economic impact on commercial fisheries in these counties in the unlikely event that the fisheries would be entirely shut down, which is not the situation associated with this proposed rule.
+However, because the manatee refuge designation will not prohibit any commercial fishing activity, and because there is a channel available for boats to travel up to 25 miles per hour in the affected areas, the Service believes that it is unlikely that the rule will result in a significant economic impact on the commercial fishing industry.
+It is important to note that, in 2001, the total annual value of potentially affected fisheries was approximately \$8.3 million (2001\$); this figure represents the economic impact on commercial fisheries in these counties in the unlikely event that the fisheries would be entirely shut down, which is not the situation associated with this rule.